VikingDadMedic/assistantshub.ai/CONTRIBUTING.md

 ## Requesting Features

-- Use GitHub Issues to request features or suggest improvements for Assistants Hub.
+- Use GitHub Issues to request features or suggest improvements for Roxie Hub.
 - Use a clear and descriptive title.
 - Provide a detailed explanation of the feature and its benefits.
 - Include any relevant examples or mockups.